-Turkiye's macro profile balances these heightened risks stemming from the challenging operating environment against (1) expected real GDP growth rate of 4% in 2023, after strong growth of 5.6% in 2022; (2) the resilience of Turkish banks' performance, particularly the improvements in profitability and resilience in asset quality, against the deterioration in the operating environment; and (3) the improvement in Turkish banks' funding and liquidity profiles since December 2018, with reduced reliance on short-term wholesale foreign funding at USD56 billion at end-February 2023 (December 2018: USD75 billion) and higher foreign currency liquidity (USD97 billion at end-February 2023).
+Against these heightened risks stemming from the challenging operating environment the macro profile takes into account (1) Turkiye's large, diversified and dynamic economy, boosting its banking sector's resilience to macroeconomic shocks as well as (2) the resilience of Turkish banks' performance, particularly the improvements in profitability and resilience in asset quality, against the deterioration in the operating environment.
+We also note the improvement in Turkish banks' funding and liquidity profiles since December 2018, with reduced reliance on short-term wholesale foreign funding at USD61 billion at end-September 2023 (December 2018: USD75 billion) and higher foreign currency liquidity (USD98 billion at end-September 2023).